schlmpcs/payment_tracking_bot/README.md

-# Modern Spotify Family Payment Bot
+# Payment tracking bot

-A Telegram bot for managing Spotify family subscription payments with receipt uploads and automatic tracking.
+A Telegram bot for managing subscription payments with receipt uploads and automatic tracking.

 ## 🚀 Features